gordondms/exploratory-data-analysis---customer-loans-in-finance789/README.md

-# exploratory-data-analysis---customer-loans-in-finance789

-Project Title
+# Project Title: Exploratory-Data-Analysis---Customer-Loans-in-Finance789

-Table of Contents, if the README file is long
-A description of the project: what it does, the aim of the project, and what you learned Installation instructions
+## A description of the project: what it does, the aim of the project, and what you learned
+This project is focused on performing exploratory data analysis on a loan portfolio.
+It utilises various statistical and data visualisation techniques to uncover patterns, relationships, and anomalies in the loan data.
+The intention is to uncover information that will enable the business to make more informed decisions about loan approvals, pricing, and risk management.

+The project starts with the development of a Python script that creates a class and associated methods to:
+- Load a dictionary from a local YAML file that contains the credentials to access an AWS RDS database
+- Access the AWS RDS database
+- Extract a table from that database as a dataframe
+- Save the table to a local CSV file
+- Load a dataframe from the local CSV file

+## Installation instructions
-Usage instructions
+## Usage instructions
-File structure of the project
+## File structure of the project

+### db_utils.py - This is the primary Python script file
+### load_data.csv - Local data file (saved from the Python script)
+### credentials.yaml - This is the YAML file that contains the credentials to access the AWS database
+### .gitignore - This file references the YAML file that contains the credentials to access the AWS database

-License information
+## License information